CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/batch-control-general-settings.md

 ## Item Details Settings

-If the Inherit from Item Group checkbox is unchecked, settings on this level are applied only to a specific Item.
+If the Inherit from Item Group checkbox is unchecked, the batch settings will apply only to the individual item.
+This level provides the highest level of customization, allowing specific batch control rules for selected products.

 :::info Path
     Inventory → Item Details → Batches tab
 :::

+---
+Batch control settings offer a structured and hierarchical approach to managing batch-related functions in SAP Business One.
+By configuring these settings at the appropriate level - general, item group, or individual item - users can ensure consistent, efficient, and tailored batch management to meet their business needs.
+Proper configuration enhances traceability, compliance, and operational efficiency.